The best Verizon MVNO carriers: our top picks

 Reasons to avoid

-Straight Talk has been around for long time now and has quite a reputation as a cheap alternative carrier, offering lots of data and solid network coverage.
+Straight Talk has been around for long time now and has made quite a name for itself as a cheap alternative carrier, offering lots of data and good coverage.
 This is helped by the fact that it's now a part of TracFone Wireless, which itself is owned by Verizon.
-With a range of plans and three strong unlimited options, along with a balanced starter option, Straight Talk stands out as a competitive pick for the demanding users.
+With a variety of plans, including three strong unlimited options and a well-balanced starter plan, Straight Talk stands out as a competitive option for demanding users.

-The unlimited plans are graded like Olympic tiers with Bronze, Silver, Gold, and even a Platinum option.
-Bronze is fairly basic at $35 per month and has 10GB of high-speed data and calling to Canada and Mexico.
-Silver costs $45 per month and upgrades your data to unlimited high-speed, along with the same calling to Canada and Mexico.
+The plans are graded like Olympic tiers with names like Bronze, Silver, Gold, and even Platinum.
+Bronze is quite basic at a price of $35 per month, offering 10GB of high-speed data and calling to Canada and Mexico.
+Then you have Silver, which is priced at $45 per month and upgrades your data to unlimited high-speed, allows 5G access, along with the same calling to Canada and Mexico.
 It also comes with 10GB of hotspot data.
-Gold, which costs $55 per month, takes the hotspot up to 30GB and adds 100GB of cloud storage and even a Walmart+ membership.
+Next up is Gold, which costs $55 per month and includes 30GB of hotspot data, 100GB of cloud storage and even a Walmart+ membership.
 If you want even more, you can go for the top-tier Platinum plan.
-It's priced at $65 per month and comes with unlimited hotspot data and device protection too.
-Straight Talk lets you save even more with multi-line discounts for a maximum of five lines.
+It costs $65 per month and comes with unlimited hotspot data as well as device protection.
+The top two plans include 'Ultra-Wideband' 5G access, and Straight Talk lets you save more with multi-line discounts for up to five lines.

 Best for Xfinity customers